More than two years after the uprising began in Syria, the opposition remains fractious and deeply divided.

 Despite its international support, the National Coalition has suffered many of the problems experienced by the SNC, on which it is still dependent operationally and organisationally, including internal divisions and outside interference.

-On 24 March 2013, Mr Khatib declared that he was resigning, complaining that foreign powers were placing too many conditions on aid to opposition and armed rebel groups, and were trying to manipulate events for their own interests.
+The National Coalition's first president, Sunni cleric Moaz al-Khatib, declared that he was resigning in March 2013, complaining that foreign powers were placing too many conditions on aid to opposition and armed rebel groups, and were trying to manipulate events for their own interests.

-Mr Khatib's resignation came five days after the coalition elected Ghassan Hitto as prime minister of an interim government, whose creation Mr Khatib believed was premature.
-Mr Hitto's candidacy was backed by the Muslim Brotherhood, which dominates the SNC, and Mr Sabbagh, who has strong links to Qatar.
+The resignation came five days after Ghassan Hitto was elected prime minister of the National Coalition's interim government, whose creation Mr Khatib believed was premature.
+Mr Hitto's candidacy was backed by the Muslim Brotherhood, which dominates the SNC, and the National Coalition's secretary general, Mustafa Sabbagh, a businessman who has strong links to Qatar.

-The previous month, the SNC had publicly criticised Mr Khatib for saying he would be ready to attend talks with Vice-President Farouq al-Sharaa in a third country if President Assad's government met several conditions, including the release of tens of thousands of political prisoners.
+The previous month, the SNC had publicly criticised Mr Khatib for saying he would be ready to attend talks with Vice-President Farouq al-Sharaa in a third country if the Syrian government met several conditions, including the release of tens of thousands of political prisoners.

 It has similarly struggled to address the humanitarian crisis, in part because of a lack of funding.
 An Assistance Co-ordination Unit was set up, but it has struggled to carry out anything on a significant scale.
-The coalition has also not yet created a provisional government inside Syria to administer liberated areas and provide basic services and supplies.
+The coalition has also so far failed to administer liberated areas and provide basic services and supplies.

-In May 2013, a coalition of leading rebel groups fighting in Syria issued a joint statement sharply criticising the SNC, accusing it of failing to fulfil its duties, and of allowing itself to be taken over by regional and international players.
+In May 2013, a coalition of leading rebel groups issued a joint statement sharply criticising the National Coalition, accusing it of failing to fulfil its duties, and of allowing itself to be taken over by regional and international players.

 The Syrian National Council (SNC) is a coalition of opposition groups formed in October 2011 to offer a credible alternative to the Syrian government and serving as a single point of contact for the international community.